charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 	- then at the end of the program just to be clear return 0;
 - Malloc memory Laws
 	- at the bottom of your program you should always free your memory when using malloc
+		- even when your program is about to quite due to an error, you should free the memory before quitting.
 	- something to note is that when your program terminates it will automatically free the memory but if it is somethign that is running all the time then you need to be freeing the memory
 	- do not need for get_string because it's already programmed to rid the memory on its own
 ##### valgrind